16. Disaster recovery¶

 1. License Agreement

 Please read the license agreement carefully.
 To advance to the next step, check the box following “I accept the license agreement” and click on “Next”.
 By doing so, you declare your acceptance of the license agreement.
-In the next window choose the support and subscription license file you received for your LinOTP Appliance.
+In the next window choose the support and subscription license file and your update key you received for your LinOTP Appliance.
 After loading the file please check the details of the displayed information about your subscription.

 2. Basic Network Configuration